CIRED/cired.digital/src/README.md

 - System shows the RAG answer with sources.
 - User provides feedback.

+Javascript uses the classic, not the ES-modules variant or Typescript.

-Includes a script to dynamically generate the wordcloud showing the collection themes.
+Includes a Python script to dynamically generate the wordcloud showing the collection themes.
 For commercial providers, we only include a **cost effective** (read: cheap) model.

 Models pricing and strings: